CLASSIFICATION NO. 797

 Certification by the State of Oregon as a Wastewater Treatment Operator 3.

 Incumbents may perform after-hours emergency response on a call-out basis.

 Driving is required for County business on a regular basis or to accomplish work.
 Incumbents must possess a valid driver's license, and possess and maintain an acceptable driving record throughout the course of employment.

 Employment is contingent upon passing a post-offer physical assessment.
 Accommodation requests will be reviewed on an individual basis in compliance with State and Federal legislation.

 Any satisfactory combination of experience and training that demonstrates possession of the required knowledge and skills.

 The Wastewater Plant Operator series is part of a promotional career path within Water Environment Services Department.
-Incumbents in the Wastewater Plant Operator 1 classification may be promoted to open positions in the Wastewater Plant Operator 2 classification upon satisfactory completion of an approved training and development plan.
+Incumbents in the Wastewater Plant Operator 1 classification will be promoted to the Wastewater Plant Operator 2 classification upon satisfactory completion of an approved training and development plan.
 Possession of the required knowledge, skills and abilities at the higher level must be documented in an approved promotional evaluation.